Koh Yong Guan

-Koh Yong Guan (born 9 June 1946) is a former Singaporean engineer and civil servant, and served as the permanent secretary for the Ministry of Health from 1996 to 1999, and the Ministry of National Development in 2001.
+Koh Yong Guan (Note: Chinese: see Chinese name and romanisations) (born 9 June 1946) is a Singaporean former engineer and civil servant, and served as the permanent secretary for the Ministry of Health from 1996 to 1999, and the Ministry of National Development in 2001.

 Koh served as chairman of the Singapore Turf Club (2001–2008), Central Provident Fund (2001; 2005–2013), Singapore Island Country Club (2002–?), and SMRT Corporation (2009–2017).
 Koh also served as director of Keppel in 1996, and managing director of the Monetary Authority of Singapore (1998–2001; 2001–2005).

 Early life and education

-On 9 June 1946, Koh was born in Singapore.
+On 9 June 1946, Koh Yong Guan was born in Singapore.
 He received his early education at Siglap Secondary School, and obtained a Senior Cambridge in 1964.
 Thereafter, Koh studied at Raffles Institution.

 A Colombo Plan scholar, Koh studied at the University of Toronto, obtaining a Bachelor of Applied Science in mechanical engineering in 1970, and a Master of Applied Science in mechanical engineering and biomedical engineering in 1972.

 In 1981, Koh graduated from the Katholieke Universiteit Leuven with a Master in Business Administration.